scriptPilot/vueuse/README.md

 ## Demo App

-To test the composables locally:
+To test the composables locally and review code samples:

 1. Install Docker and Node.js
 2. Clone this repository and run `npm install`